nlune/DCGAN-2019/README.md

 ## How to use
-First, please install the dependencies `pip install -r requirements.txt`.
+First, please install the dependencies using `pip install -r requirements.txt`.

 We tested on our own images after preprocessing the faces using OpenFace.
 The face images must be 64 x 64 RGB images.
 To use OpenFace for preprocessing, you need to have Python 2.
 You can create an environment with Python 2, and do the following terminal commands: